Key insights for starting a daily drawing habit

 If you want to get better at drawing, there’s a simple way to do so.
 Create a daily drawing habit!

+Among many other daily habits, drawing is the most important habit in my life as an artist.
 Getting better at drawing is only going to happen if you dedicate many hours to drawing and exploring different drawing techniques.
 On your journey to drawing more, you develop your own drawing styles and way of constructing a drawing.

 Finding the energy to consistently draw every day can be difficult.
 Making art is work.
 You can't always wait for inspiration to hit you.
 Sometimes you have to open your sketchbook, even if you don't feel like drawing.
 In fact, most of the time inspiration is a result of work.
 Meaning you just have to sit down and draw when the inspiration isn't there.
 You can't wait for drawing ideas to hit you.